Skip to main content

 AI content directed at children and teens sits at the intersection of three rapidly evolving regulatory frameworks in 2026: federal COPPA enforcement reinvigorated by the FTC's 2025 rule revision, KOSA-style obligations adopted in modified form by multiple states while the federal bill remains pending in the 119th Congress, and a tightening cluster of state-level AI and minor-protection laws that produce a de facto national framework through cumulative reach.

 The enforcement trajectory has shifted from the 2019 TikTok $5.7M COPPA settlement baseline toward substantially higher penalties driven by inflation-adjusted per-violation maximums, expanded scope under the 2025 rule revision, and active state attorney general enforcement of state-law frameworks.
-The 2026 published cases through Q1 reached aggregate penalty figures in the low nine figures across federal and state actions, with the pattern projected to escalate through the remainder of the year as state attorneys general bring backlogged cases under the 2024-2025 frameworks.
+Practitioner estimates suggest aggregate children's-privacy penalty exposure across federal and state actions is rising, though no comprehensive 2026 figure has been independently confirmed; expect the pattern to escalate as state attorneys general work through cases under the 2024-2025 frameworks.

 For advertisers, the practical exposure runs in three directions.
 First, direct violation: AI-generated creative reaching under-13 users without verifiable parental consent under COPPA, or reaching minors without appropriate disclosure under state laws.
 Second, derivative violation: AI content using data collected from minors without proper consent, even where the AI content itself is not directed at minors.
 Third, platform-cascade violation: campaigns running on platforms with documented under-age user populations create concurrent advertiser-side liability when advertiser targeting choices contributed to platform-level violations.